vanelizondo/IS51Final/README.md

 ### Code Component - Specialty Bike Application

-You are hired to create a Web application to sell specialty bikes.
+You are hired to create a web application to sell specialty bikes.
 The application should have a collection of bikes that stores the following data: ID (a number), image (a string) quantity (a number), price (a number) and description (a string).
 Currently the company offer three bike model (data as shown below) The application should use an array of three custom objects (interface).
 If you do not know how to use an array of custom interface, you can use an array of 'any' objects instead with 2.5 points penalty.

 #### Exam Data
 ```